 - Injectables such as botox can help patients with a type of rosacea called flushing rosacea.

 - Medications and Skincare: Topical medications (creams and gels) such as metronidazole, azelaic acid or brimonidine can be prescribed by Panteha to help reduce the effects of rosacea.
-Panteha also carries sunscreens by Isdin, which have active ingredients such as zinc oxide and titanium dioxide that reflects UVA and UVB light, rather than absorbing it and warming the face – which can trigger rosacea flare-ups.
+Panteha also carries sunscreens by Isdin, which have active ingredients such as zinc oxide and titanium dioxide that deflects UVA and UVB light, rather than absorbing it into the dermis and increasing the temperature of the skin – which can trigger rosacea flare-ups.

 Panteha knows how important aftercare and upkeep is, and as part of your consultations, she will also include ways you can help keep rosacea at bay at home, such as using prescription medication or creams, which non-irritant skincare to use, as well as suitable sunscreens and moisturizers.